Esri/arcgis-maps-sdk-kotlin-samples/query-features-with-arcade-expression/README.md

 ## How it works

 1. Create a `PortalItem` using the URL and ID.
-2. Create a `ArcGISMap` using the portal item.
+2. Create an `ArcGISMap` using the portal item.
 3. Set up a listener for taps on the map.
 4. Identify the visible layer where it is tapped using `mapView.identifyLayer()` and get the feature.
 5. Create the following `ArcadeExpression`: